Academic Fees and Financial Support

 Warwick Undergraduate Scholarships and Bursaries

-The package of University scholarship and bursary support for students commencing their studies in 2014 has been revised following the recent Government announcement of the changes to the National Scholarship Programme.
+The package of University scholarship and bursary support for students commencing their studies in 2015-16 has not yet been confirmed.

-For further information, please see the Warwick Undergraduate Scholarships and Bursaries page.
+For the most up to date information, please see the Warwick Undergraduate Scholarships and Bursaries page.

 For new international students, a limited number of scholarships is available, and further information can be obtained from the International Office website.
 International students may also be eligible for financial help from their own governments, from the British Council or from other funding agencies.
 Information on scholarships can usually be obtained from the Ministry of Education in the student’s own country, or from the local British Council office.